6 Ways Travel Savings Can Cost You More

 We respect your privacy.
 Unsubscribe at any time.

-Yes, it’s enticing to save some money up front, but it is actually very counterproductive to your budget.
+Yes, it’s enticing to save some money upfront, but it can be very counterproductive to your budget.

 4. Think carefully about hotel rooms and house rentals.

-You can find a condo or house rental for the same price as, or even less than, a hotel room if you take the time to look around (weekly rates for rentals are usually the best deal).
+If you take the time to look around, you can find a condo or house rental for the same price as, or even less than, a hotel room (weekly rates for rentals are usually the best deal).

 If you opt for a hotel room, you probably won’t have a kitchen or other practical amenities.
 If you were going to rent a kayak, car, or bicycle anyway, why not choose the house that includes these?

-I have spent the same amount of money on a two-week vacation by doing this than I did on the one-week vacation in the same location.
+I have spent the same amount of money on a two-week vacation by doing this than I did on the one-week break in the exact location.

 5. Consider your mode of transportation.